 The world has made great advances in reducing poverty over the past few decades, but it is becoming more difficult to reach the most vulnerable in the hardest places, which have become the center of the global development crisis.
-In response, Food for the Hungry works through a resilience approach that supports positive relationships and connections between communities, markets, governments, systems and institutions to raise the overall resilience of vulnerable people and groups across systems.
-Under FH's new program model, named Resilience and Flourishing through Systems Transformation (RFST), the organization is building resilience capacity by transforming the systems needed for children, families, and communities to flourish.
+Food for the Hungry works through a resilience approach that supports positive relationships and connections between communities, markets, governments, systems and institutions to raise the overall resilience of vulnerable people and groups across systems.